geoyogesh/GeoETL/docs/DEVELOPMENT.md

 ### Docker-Based Workflow

-The repository includes a containerized development environment for consistent tooling:
+The repository includes multiple containerized environments for different use cases:

+#### Development Containers

+Development environment with full Rust toolchain for consistent tooling:

 ```bash
 # Start the watcher-driven dev container (fmt + clippy + tests on change)